 Health & Safety Hazards

 Keeping workers safe should be the top priority on every jobsite.
-Site conditions can change rapidly, and unexpected hazards can crop up at any time.
+Site conditions can change rapidly, and unexpected hazards can crop up at any time creating unexpected project risks.
 Major accidents can result in serious injuries or fatalities to your employees.
 Your goal on every project should be to be accident-free and ensure every worker goes home safe to their family.

 It’s far cheaper to invest in training, engineering controls, and PPE to prevent accidents than it is to deal with the aftermath when one occurs.
 Make sure your subcontractors understand your commitment to safety and provide training to their employees before beginning work.

 Before starting a project, hold a kickoff safety meeting with your employees and subcontractors.
 Cover the risks and hazards that will be present throughout each stage of construction.
 Make sure everyone has reviewed and understands the safety plan you’ve developed for the project.

 Topics covered in a kickoff safety meeting should include safe work practices for the various activities and tasks being performed, the selection and proper use of personal protective equipment (PPE), and basic first aid practices.
 Discuss the engineering safety measures that will be in place on the jobsite.

 Hold toolbox talks on a daily or weekly basis to reinforce your commitment to job safety.
 Focus on high-risk scenarios inform workers about changes to the jobsite or working conditions.
 These can be broken out by trade to cover the work being done each day with an emphasis on potential hazards and how to safely complete each task.